YosysHQ/riscv-formal/cores/serv/README.md

 Quickstart guide:

-First install Yosys, SymbiYosys, and the solvers.
+First install Yosys, SBY, and the solvers.
 See [here](http://symbiyosys.readthedocs.io/en/latest/quickstart.html#installing) for instructions.
 Then build the version of SERV with RVFI support and riscv-tools, and generate the formal checks: